-The area of cereals in the UK has remained constant since the early 1990s at around 3m ha.
+The area of cereals in the UK has remained constant since the early 1990s at around 3m ha, placing it 7th in terms of area grown within the EU-28.
 The major cereal in the UK is wheat, with around 2m ha grown annually.
-Both the area of wheat grown and the yields increased dramatically in the 1950s through to the 1990s.
+Both the area of wheat grown and the yields increased dramatically in the 1950s through to the 1990s (Figure 2).

-Since the large rise through the 1950s, wheat yields have remained static in the UK at close to 8 t/ha.
+Since the large rise through the 1950s, wheat yields have remained static in the UK for 15 years at close to 8 t/ha.
+The eastern counties is the region producing the largest amount of wheat, with an average annual production of close to 4m tonnes over the last five years.